 Graduate Certificate in 3D Engineering and Additive Manufacturing

-The Department of Mechanical Engineering is now offering a Graduate Certificate in 3D Engineering and Additive Manufacturing.
+The Department of Aerospace and Mechanical Engineering is now offering a Graduate Certificate in 3D Engineering and Additive Manufacturing.
 This certificate program is meant to supplement the existing Master’s Degree in Mechanical Engineering or any other suitable graduate level degree at UTEP or at another institution.
 It can also be a stand-alone certificate for a professional engineer wishing to expand his/her résumé.
 The program requires a 12-month completion period and is a 15 graduate credit hour program consisting of 3 lecture courses and 2 hands-on design studios.
 For more information, please contact GC3D@utep.edu.

 |Course Number||Course Title||Semester Offered||Hours|

 Introduction to 3D Engineering and Additive Manufacturing (at UTEP)

 Fundamentals of 3D Engineering (3DE) and Additive Manufacturing (AM) across a diverse spectrum of technologies and application areas are introduced, including design principles and computer-aided-design (CAD), reverse engineering, analysis relevant to 3DE/AM, and 3D printing/additive manufacturing and other advanced manufacturing technologies.
 Upon completion of the course, the student should be capable of making informed decisions about 3DE and AM design and process selection, and understand fundamental materials science behind 3DE and AM performance limitations.

 Design for 3D Engineering and Additive Manufacturing (at UTEP)